♫ Listening to: Boys Like You by Kids At Midnight ♫

 Peel the radishes if you don’t like the spicy outer layer.

-Slice some of the radishes with the thin setting using a mandolin and slice some using the thick setting.
+Slice some of the radishes with the thin setting using a mandoline slicer and slice some using the thick setting.
 The thin pieces will be the roof shingles.
 The thick slices will be for cutting out shapes with the cookie cutters.

 Glue all the pieces onto the house using cream cheese as the glue.